nikitaschaffner/srgssr_news_downloader/README.md

 1. Install Python 3.13 on your computer directly via the Microsoft Appstore: https://apps.microsoft.com/detail/9pnrbtzxmb4z Restart your machine after installation.

-2. Download the latest version from here: https://github.com/nikitaschaffner/srgssr_news_downloader/releases/download/v101.0.0/srgssr_news_downloader_101.0.0.zip
+2. Download the latest version from here (.zip file): https://github.com/nikitaschaffner/srgssr_news_downloader/releases/latest

 3. Extract the .zip folder.
 Optionally copy the complete folder to where you want it to stay on your machine.